stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 - Click Send->Complete Record->File->Format[FASTA]->Create File

 You should have downloaded a fasta file of ~19 kb, named sequence.fasta, or something like that.
+You can output the contents of the file to the Terminal window using the cat command:

 Now download the sequence in GenBank format too.
 Note that this file is larger (~42 kb), because it contains annotation as well as the actual sequence.